Welcoming your employees back to work

 For many organizations, it makes sense to continue working from home.
 Twitter and Square announced that all employees can work from home indefinitely, with many other businesses expected to follow suit.

-This flexibility can only be a good thing.
+This flexibility can only be a good thing (we advise it is combined with continuous or agile performance management).
 The UK’s Institute of Leadership and Management has called remote working “the new normal,” and with around half of the US workforce working remotely throughout the coronavirus pandemic, it’s clear that the world has adapted well to this rapid change.
 77% of Americans now working remotely say that working from home has helped them discover more productive times outside the traditional 9-5 office hours, and 80% say that they can better manage interruptions from coworkers when working from home.

 Two-thirds of employers report increased productivity for remote workers compared to in-office workers.